StarRocks/starrocks/docs/administration/k8s_operator_cn.md

-# Deploy and manage CN on Kubernetes with StarRocks Operator
+# Deploy and manage CNs on Kubernetes with StarRocks Operator [Preview]

-Since 2.4,  in addition to FEs and BEs, StarRocks introduces a new kind of node, a stateless compute node (CN for short) into the system.
-CNs provide compute service and are reponsible for carrying out part of the execution plan.
-They don't store data.
+From 2.4 onwards, StarRocks introduces a new type of node, a stateless compute node (CN for short), in addition to FEs and BEs.
+CNs provide compute services and are responsible for completing part of the execution plan.
+They don't store or manage data.
 Multiple CNs consist of a CN cluster.
-It can be containerized and be deployed and maintained on Kubernetes to achieve autoscaling.
-Thus, the StarRocks cluster as a whole can better support data analysis scenarios that consume a lot of compute resources, such as data lake analysis.
+It can be containerized, deployed, and maintained on Kubernetes to achieve auto-scaling.
+Thus, the StarRocks cluster as a whole can better support data analytics workloads that consume a lot of compute resources, such as data lake analytics.

-This article describes how to use StarRocks operator to deploy a CN cluster on Kubernetes to achieve auto-scaling.
+This topic describes how to use StarRocks operator to deploy a CN cluster on Kubernetes to achieve auto-scaling.

 ## Concepts